All Products

 2. On the Instances page, click the ID of the CEN instance that you want to manage.

-4. In the Create Transit Router dialog box, set the parameters and click OK.
+4. In the Create Transit Router dialog box, configure the parameters based on the following table, and then click Confirm:

 Description